Revision 22-4; Effective Oct. 1, 2022

 - food delivery;

 - lawn and garden work;

 - using checking or savings accounts; or

-If the applicant intends to repay a loan, determine how the applicant will pay it back.
+If the applicant intends to repay a loan, explore how the applicant will pay it back.

-If the loans, gifts, or vendor payments are temporary, set a special review to check management based on the estimated temporary payment end date.
+If the household reports temporary loans, gifts or vendor payments, set a special review to check management based on the estimated temporary payment end date.